AmnezziaCS/AmnezziaCS/README.md

 ### What I'm focusing on

-I’d like to dive into zsh/shell customization and automatisation more in the future (can be found in my dotfiles repo).
+I’d like to dive into zsh/shell customization and automatization more in the future (can be found in my dotfiles repo).
 I’m also interested in learning more about DevOps and cloud computing.
 As I believe it’s a crucial skill for any developer but also because I find it fascinating.